Tensa53/IRUPT/README.md

 - **Avro**: the **avro** module is analyzed;
 - **Hive**: the **standalone-metastore-common** module is analyzed;

-The collected data are statistically compared after executing the algorithms in two different ways:
+The collected data have been compared after executing the algorithms, to evaluate two different approaches:
 - **"A monte" execution**: The algorithms are executed on the junit data, to obtain a subset of unit tests that they will be converted to micro benchmarks wrapping the junit tests, with [junit-to-jmh](https://github.com/alniniclas/junit-to-jmh);
 - **"A valle" execution**: The micro-benchmarks are directly generated from source code with LLMs.
 The algorithms are